 Transient Occupancy Tax

-Commonly referred to as TOT, Transit Occupancy Tax is collected from visitors to the City of Mt.
+Transient Occupancy Tax (TOT) is collected from visitors to the City of Mt.
 Shasta in lieu of a sales tax on their lodging.
-The tax is collected on behalf of the City by the lodging operator at the time of room rental, and remitted to the City on a regular basis.
-The TOT currently provides about one-sixth the of the City’s General Fund budget.
+The tax is collected on behalf of the City by the lodging operator at the time of the room or property rental and is required to be remitted to the City on a regular basis.
+The current TOT rate is 10 percent of lodging stays and provides about one-sixth of the City’s General Fund budget.

-The Transient Occupancy Tax helps to offset the burdens placed on City services and infrastructure by visitors to the City.
-Some of the many things that TOT helps to pay for are:
+Transient Occupancy Tax helps to offset the burden placed on City services and infrastructure by visitors.
+Some of the many things TOT helps to pay for are: